 OPENAI_API_KEY). - Value — the secret value.
 Pasted in once and never shown again.

-- Visibility — Personal or Shared.
+- Visibility — Private or Shared.

 - Automatically install in VMs — leave on so the secret is auto-exported as an environment variable in every Expert VM in scope.
 Turn it off to keep the secret in storage but skip auto-injection.